Clients Consultations with Odelya

 Consultation to help create an integrative intervention plan.

-Depending on the issues involved and resources available, this plan may be self-administered or done with the assistance of other professionals such as a therapist, dietician, physical therapist, spiritual mentor, yoga instructor, etc. Examples of issues I work with:
+Depending on the issues involved and resources available, this plan may be self-administered or done with the assistance of other professionals such as a therapist, dietician, physical therapist, psychiatrist/neurologist, neuropsychologist, neuro-therapist (neurofeedback), occupational therapist, spiritual mentor, yoga instructor, etc.

 Many individuals experience short-term improvement with a new approach to their symptoms, only to find the benefits fading or their interest flagging in a few months.
 An on-going series of occasional consultations can go a long way towards addressing this problem.